Information on the 2023 Colorado Secondary Draw

-Hunters who didn't draw a license in the primary draw should be aware they still have the opportunity to draw a license in the secondary big game draw.
-Most elk, deer, pronghorn, and bear licenses not issued through the primary draw will now be made available in a secondary draw that is open to anyone, whether they applied for the primary draw or not.
-So if your draw results weren't on your side earlier this month, and you still want to hunt Colorado, there is some opportunity worth checking into.
+Hunters who didn't draw a license or didn't apply in the primary draw, still have the opportunity to draw a license in the secondary big game draw.
+Most elk, deer, antelope, and bear licenses not issued through the primary draw will now be made available in a secondary draw that is open to anyone, whether they applied for the primary draw or not.

 A list of licenses can be found by clicking the buttons below:

-Once again for 2022, Brady went through the effort to upload the original PDF documents of all the tags available for the secondary draw.
-This means you'll always have access to this original document.
-The great thing; this is a great tool to use for even the 2023 season, to sort of gauge which tags might be available as leftovers which can help when deciding how to use your first and second choice on your Colorado application and to track trends on what tags were available.
+Once again for 2023, I uploaded the original PDF documents of all the tags available for the secondary draw.
+This means you'll always have access to this original document (even if you forget to save them).
+The great thing; this is a useful tool to have for the 2024 season, as a way to sort of gauge which tags might be available as leftovers which can help when deciding how to use your first and second choice on your Colorado application and to track trends on what tags were available.

 - A qualifying license is required.
 Click here to find out more.